thavinb/AmpRecon/README.md

    ```

    >[!NOTE]
-   If no container engine is available (or deliberately not to use any), every programs of an appropiate version needed to be callable on your local computer using the same command in what define containers (e.g. `python` as `python` not `python3`, `samtools coverage`).
+   >If no container engine is available (or deliberately not to use any), every programs of an appropiate version needed to be callable on your local computer using the same command in what define in containers (e.g. `python` as `python` not `python3`, `samtools coverage`).
 The versions tested for compatibility are listed below.

 3. Download the Pipeline: